bitextor/bitextor/docs/README.md

 * `alignerCmd`: command to call the external MT script
 * `translationDirection`: the direction of the translation system, default is lang1->lang2
 * `documentAlignerThreshold`: threshold for discarding document pairs with a very low TF/IDF similarity score; this option takes values in [0,1] and is 0.1 by default
-* `documentAlignerWorkers`: number of parallel processes that will be run during document alignment; the default is 1 (no parallelization)

 <!---
 #### Using a home-brew neural MT system